mikhailgaerlan/COVID-19-Model/README.md

 **COVID-19 Model**

-This is an SIR model with a time-dependent, exponentially-decaying reproduction number.
+This is an SIR model with a time-dependent, exponentially-decaying reproduction number fitted to US cases.

 ![SIR Model](sirmodel.png)